Code-Institute-Submissions/uddin7-ms-project-1_MayResub/README.md

 ### Media
  ####   All Images is used in this project were obtained from google
 ## Acknowledgements
-  ### I received inspiration and continuous helpful feedback for this project from Mo Sami
+  ### I received inspiration and continuous helpful feedback for this project from my mentor Mo Sami